rdamarapati/pushpop/README.md

 Here's how to deploy to Heroku.

 First, create a new Heroku app.
-Make sure you're within your `pushover` project directory.
+Make sure you're within your `pushpop` project directory.

 ``` shelll
 $ heroku create